 Our guidance for schools and caterers on Free School Meals remains regularly updated in-line with the Government’s latest advice, enabling our communities to rely on as a source of up-to-date information and advice.

-Continuing food education during lockdown
+Continuing food education during first lockdown

 Support for school cooks and caterers

-We have launched a series of short, practical Training courses to help and are working on further useful tools.
+We have launched a series of short, practical training courses to help and are working on further useful tools.

-Funding communities’ emergency response to Coronavirus
+Support communities’ emergency response to Coronavirus

-We have provided funding of up to £1,000 to 73 community and voluntary sector organisations that are reaching some of our most vulnerable citizens.
-The money will fund community support initiatives, including fresh food supplies for low-income households, growing kits to enable people to grow their own food when they are self-isolating, and online cookery classes so that families can learn to cook from scratch in a fun way.
+We provided funding of up to £1,000 to 73 community and voluntary sector organisations that are reaching some of our most vulnerable citizens.
+The money funded community support initiatives, including fresh food supplies for low-income households, growing kits to enable people to grow their own food when they are self-isolating, and online cookery classes so that families can learn to cook from scratch in a fun way.
 Read more about it here.